WICG/html-in-canvas/README.md

 The `layoutsubtree` attribute on a `<canvas>` element opts in canvas descendants to have layout and participate in hit testing.
 It causes the direct children of the `<canvas>` to have a stacking context, become a containing block for all descendants, and have paint containment.

 ### 2. `drawElementImage` (and WebGL/WebGPU equivalents)
-The `drawElementImage(element)` method records a placeholder for the DOM `element` and its subtree into the canvas, and returns a transform that can be applied to the `transform` property on `element` to align it's DOM location with its drawn location.
+The `drawElementImage()` method records a placeholder for the DOM `element` and its subtree into the canvas, and returns a transform that can be applied to `element.style.transform` to align its DOM location with its drawn location.
 The placeholder is replaced by the element's appearance when the element is next shown to the user.

 **Requirements & Constraints:**
 * `layoutsubtree` must be specified on the `<canvas>`.